PostPCEra/whatabyte-next-intro/README.md

  - This seems the most 'COMPREHENSIVE Step by Step ' example with complete 'Styling for a serious web site' , details are explained  are in these 3 PART tutorial
  - Next.js [Practical Introduction: Pages and Layout](https://auth0.com/blog/next-js-practical-introduction-for-react-developers-part-1/) , see final 'part-3'

+### TODO
+ - make this repo work with 'malearn' react js & next-css versions
+ - once works, serach on web, before doing it, only copy these if THIS STYLING schema is good

 ### build status
  - as it is 'npm run dev' gives errors
  - fix is : npm uninstall node-sass && npm install node-sass [as stated on this stackoverflow](https://stackoverflow.com/questions/37415134/error-node-sass-does-not-yet-support-your-current-environment-windows-64-bit-w)